godotengine/godot-docs/tutorials/3d/standard_material_3d.rst

 Refraction
 ----------

-When refraction is enabled, it supersedes alpha blending, and Godot attempts to fetch information from behind the object being rendered instead.
+When refraction is enabled, Godot attempts to fetch information from behind the object being rendered.
 This allows distorting the transparency in a way similar to refraction in real life.

 Remember to use a transparent albedo texture (or reduce the albedo color's alpha channel) to make refraction visible, as refraction relies on transparency to